TripleSpeeder/blocktimer_backend/README.md

 # Info
-This is just a playground project to get my hands dirty with grapQL.
+This is just a playground project to get my hands dirty with grapQL and Google Cloud services.
 Currently not used and not maintained :)

 #### Start cloud SQL proxy
 Run provided script "cloud_proxy.sh".
 Requires the actual database connetion